dalogax/FakeAndDrawBack/README.md

 ```
 ### User Added
 :radio: to :tv: and :iphone:
-> If the user is succesfully added the server will send a "user-added" message to the master client.
+> If the user is succesfully added the server will send a "user-added" message to the master client and the added player.
 ```
 {
   string type = 'user-added',
-  UserAddedPayload payload,
+  PlayerInfoPayload payload,
   boolean error?
 } = UserAddedMessage

-{
-  number userId,
-	string nickname,
-	string avatarUrl
-} = UserAddedPayload
 ```
 Example:
 ```